 One of the easiest ways to save for retirement is to contribute to your 401(k).
-Set up through your employer, a 401(k) allows you to set aside a certain amount of each paycheck before taxes.
+Set up through your employer, a 401(k) allows you to set aside a certain amount of each paycheck before income taxes apply.
 Sometimes, your employer can also contribute to your 401(k) through an employer match program.
-This program can really help boost your retirement savings.
-Plus, there’s not too much extra work on your part to snag this perk.
+This program can significantly boost your retirement savings, and if your employer offers matching, there’s very little extra work you need to do to snag this perk.

 How Does 401(k) Match Work?

-There are a few ways your employer could contribute to your 401(k) plan through employer match.
-It’s important to note first that employer match doesn’t always mean your employer will contribute the exact amount you contribute.
-Your employer typically contributes up to a certain amount.
+It’s important to note that employer matching usually doesn’t mean that your employer will match 100% of your contributions.
+Rather, your employer typically has a cap to how much they’ll contribute.
 This amount can be expressed as a dollar amount, a percentage of your salary or a percentage of your own contribution.
-So no matter an employer’s match promise, your contributions could be capped at 6% of your salary, for example.
+Your contributions could be capped at 6% of your salary, for example.

 Check out the table below for to see what your 401(k) match contributions could look like based on a $40,000 salary.

 |Employer Match with a $40,000 Salary (Example)|